Experience Programs Information for Current Students

 Tuberculosis (TB) Testing

-Students must either use an annual tuberculin skin test or an IGRA assay (QuantiFERON-TB Gold or TSPOT) for TB testing.
+Student must provide TB testing documentation yearly.
+An IGRA test (either QuantiFERON-TB Gold or TSPOT) is preferred based on experiential site clearance processes, however, students may use an annual TST (note: must be preceded by a 2 step TST).
 In the event of a history of a positive tuberculin skin test or positive IGRA assay, the following items must be provided: positive tuberculin skin test result, current chest x-ray report (within 3 years), and a physician statement on the need for prophylactic or active treatment.
 Please be aware, IPPEs or APPEs requirements may differ based on institutional specific policies.
 This information will be provided to you during the clearance process for your various experiential assignments.
 Examples of specific requirements include more recent tuberculosis testing or more recent chest x-ray report (only if TST or QuantiFERON-TB Gold/ TSPOT positive).

 The physical exam must be renewed every 12 months and be documented on our form above, unless it is completed at the UGA Student Health Center where students will instead be given a letter on letterhead with the UGA College of Pharmacy certification statement included (Note: Be sure to inform the UGA Student Health Center the physical is for the College of Pharmacy).